tibordp/elayday/README.md

     --destination [::1]:24602
 ```

-(If you get `Error: IOError(Os { code: 99, kind: AddrNotAvailable, message: "Address not available" })`, you should look [into enabling IPv6 for Docker](https://docs.docker.com/config/daemon/ipv6/).
+(If you get `Error: IO(Os { code: 99, kind: AddrNotAvailable, message: "Address not available" })`, you should look [into enabling IPv6 for Docker](https://docs.docker.com/config/daemon/ipv6/).
 If you do not care about IPv6, you really should, but anyway, you can also bind on `127.0.0.1:<port>`)

 Elayday is now running, but is sending packets into the void, so in order for the delay line to be closed, something needs to be sending the packets back.